Updated on June 25th, 2021 by Bob Ciura

 Investors looking to generate higher levels of income from their investment portfolios should take a look at Real Estate Investment Trusts, or REITs.
-These are companies that own real estate properties and lease them to tenants, which generates a steady stream of income.
+These are companies that own real estate properties and lease them to tenants or invest in real estate backed loans, both of which generate a steady stream of income.

 The beauty of REITs, for income investors, is that they are required to distribute 90% of their taxable income to shareholders annually, in the form of dividends.
 In return, REITs typically do not pay corporate taxes.

 Bonus: Listen to our interview with Brad Thomas on The Sure Investing Podcast about intelligent REIT investing in the below video.

 But not all high-yielding stocks are automatic buys.
 Investors should carefully assess the fundamentals to ensure the high yields are sustainable.
 This article will discuss 10 of the highest-yielding REITs around with market capitalizations above $1 billion.

 Note that while the securities in this article have very high yields, a high yield alone does not make for a solid investment.
 Dividend safety, valuation, management, balance sheet health, and growth are all very important factors as well.

 We urge investors to use the above article as informative, but to do significant due diligence before buying into any security – and especially high yield securities.
 Many (but not all) high yield securities have significant risk of a dividend reduction and/or deteriorating business results.